 I make my guitars using traditional tonewoods, such as rosewood, maple, or cypress for the back and sides, and spruce or cedar for the soundboard.
-The construction is traditional, with fan bracing similar to Torres design.
+The construction is traditional, with fan bracing similar to Torres design and inspired by Jose Romanillos guitars .
 Most tasks are completed with hand tools, and I make all the design elements, including the rosette banding and purfling.
 I use hot hide glue for most of the construction, because of its proven longevity and acoustic properties.
-The only parts I don’t make are the tuners and the strings.
+The only parts I don’t make are the tuners, frets and strings.

 I finish my guitars with French polish.
 This is a slightly more vulnerable finish, but looks great, is easily repaired, tolerates normal careful use, and does not impair the sound of the guitar.